If you get new COVID-19 symptoms

 - and your symptoms continue, you should repeat a RAT 48 hours later

-- if your result is still negative, stay home until at least 24 hours after your symptoms resolve.
+- if your result is still negative, stay home until you have recovered.

 If someone you live with gets COVID-19